 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is little to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls each day can fluctuate.
+Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Like we mentioned earlier, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
-For roles assisting customers, strong customer service skills are always useful.
+As we mentioned before, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always a positive.

 - HVAC manager, $72,515 average salary